 CreativeFolk.com

-African American Studies
+African American Studies ||| African American Travel

 Gerri Gribi

-Concerts & Workshops
+Concerts & Keynotes

 For colleges, conferences, meetings, performing arts series, corporate events, banquets, coffeehouses, libraries, schools, Women's History Month, leadership events and more!

-Gerri Gribi is a unique musician, historian and storyteller.
-Raised in Ohio and Kentucky, she's toured North America for over 25 years, performing at colleges, coffeehouses, theaters, festivals...even military bases and prisons.
 Accompanying her clear soprano voice with autoharp, mountain dulcimer and guitar, she uses traditional and original songs to express a world view that's lively, fun, and (gasp!) even educational.

 She's a frequent guest on TV and radio, and her original music has been heard in a variety of media outlets and projects, including ABC PrimeTime Live.
 She's released six recordings of traditional and contemporary folk music, and her latest CD, The Womansong Collection, has been enthusiastically reviewed both at home and abroad.
 Her infamous "Hunting Song" (aka "Animals Love Vegetarians") airs on alternative stations around the world each fall.